bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

   - Where elements of dramatic plot evident?
   - Was the story about a positive future?
 How do you know?
   - What themes emerged in the story?
+  - Who do you think the audience is?

 ## Citation
 **Adapted from:** THINK CRITICALLY - ACT CREATIVELY: HARNESSING THE POWER OF FICTION FOR SOCIAL GOOD.
 Accessed on October 10, 2016. http://byanymedia.org/works/mapp/activity-1?path=activities